reflectoring/reflectoring.github.io/_posts/2019-06-28-spring-boot-gradle-multi-module.md

 layer for a Spring Boot application, without having unnecessary dependencies.

 The web module knows nothing about persistence and vice versa.
-As a developer **we cannot inadvertently add persistence code to the web layer or web code to the persistence layer** without consciously adding a dependency to a `build.gradle` file.
+As a developer **we cannot accidentally add persistence code to the web layer or web code to the persistence layer** without consciously adding a dependency to a `build.gradle` file.
 This helps to avoid the dreaded big ball of mud.

-# Spring Boot Application Build File
+## Spring Boot Application Build File

 Now, all we have to do is to aggregate those modules into a single Spring Boot application.
 We do this in the `configuration` module.